When Students Should Take the Qualifying Exams

 Two essays (3 hours each).

-2.1 Repertoire essay: 8 score excerpts (complete shorter pieces, and/or an entire formal section of a larger piece) are provided.
+2.1 Repertoire essay: 8 score excerpts from the Baroque, Classical, Romantic, and modern periods (complete shorter pieces, and/or an entire formal section of a larger piece) are provided.
 The student is to select four of these score excerpts.
 For each of them, the student is to identify and describe specific features of the score excerpt that may be regarded either as characteristic “signature’ gestures of an individual composer or as evidence of a given musical style.
 Finally, drawing upon these cited features, the student is to surmise a probable date when the work was composed and a possible composer.

 2.2 Language document essay.
-Two excerpts from theoretical texts in a foreign language are provided.
-The student chooses one and writes an essay on the content and context of the text.
+One excerpt from a theoretical text in a foreign language is provided.
+The student writes an essay on the content and context of the text, following any given prompts.
+Use of a translation dictionary is permitted, brought by the student.

 3.1 History of Theory: the student writes an essay on a given topic/problem/issue in the history of music theory.
 Some possible topics could be: a theoretical concept, theoretical problems in a specific historical period, the writings of a specific theorist, or specific theoretical terminology.